What is a Minister?

 Mat 20:28 Even as the Son of man came not to be ministered unto, but to minister [serve], and to give his life a ransom for many.

 Jesus set the standard for the definition of a minister - a servant.
-In the Holy Bible a "minister" is a servant of God who carries out the will of God:
+In the Holy Bible a "minister" is a servant of God who carries out the will of God.
+Peter perfectly understood who he was before God:

 Act 13:36 For David, after he had served his own generation by the will of God, fell on sleep, and was laid unto his fathers, and saw corruption [decay]: